jenkinsci/forensics-api-plugin/README.md

 - **File statistics**: Collects commit statistics for all repository files in the style of [Code as a Crime Scene](https://www.adamtornhill.com/articles/crimescene/codeascrimescene.htm)
   \[Adam Tornhill, November 2013\]:
-  - total number of commits
+  - commits count
-  - total number of different authors
+  - different authors count
   - creation time
   - last modification time
+  - lines of code (from the commit details)
+  - code churn (changed lines since created)
 - **Commit tracking**: Tracks all new commits that are part of a build.
 Using this information plugins can search for builds that contain a specific commit.
 - **Reference build**: Several plugins that report build statistics (test results, code coverage, metrics, static